systemcatch/eiapy/README.md

 pip install eiapy
 ```

-Get the last 5 datapoints for the electricity interchange between California and Mexico.
+Get the last 5 measurements of the electricity flow between California and Mexico.

 ```python3
 >>> from eiapy import Series